 If you make a mistake and need to delete a trigger, click the icon with 3 dots in the top right area of the trigger and choose Delete to remove the trigger.

-When the Pro version of the Uncanny Automator plugin is enabled, more than one trigger can be added using the same process (Anonymous recipes only support a single trigger).
-Remember that when multiple triggers are added, ALL of them must be satisfied to run the actions.
+When the Pro version of the Uncanny Automator plugin is enabled, more than one trigger can be added to Logged-in recipes using the same process (Anonymous recipes only support a single trigger).
+Remember that when multiple triggers are added, ALL of them must be completed to run the recipe’s actions.

-A final very important note is that monitoring the triggers will only begin after the recipe is added to the system.
+Important Note: Monitoring and completion of the triggers can only begin after the recipe is added to the system.
 In other words, recipes cannot be run against historical records.
 If you have a recipe that’s triggered by a product purchase, for example, the recipe will only run for any purchases made after the Automator plugin was installed and the associated recipe created.
 There is no way to run recipes against activities that happened in the past.